parksu111/skynet/README.md

 Please report any issues you notice to me via Slack or email (parksu@alumni.upenn.edu).

-I will continue to upgrad Skynet to try and increase the accuracy.
+I will continue to upgrade Skynet to try and increase the accuracy.

 Thank you!